2.3 Probability Distributions#

 Where:

-\(\lambda\) is the average rate of claims occurring per unit time.
+is the random variable representing the number of claims, is a non-negative integer representing the number of claims, is the average rate of claims occurring per unit time.

 The cumulative distribution function (CDF) of the Poisson distribution can be calculated as: